sidNan21/Scarab-Investment-Research/README.md

 You can run the Dash app locally by executing `python3 app.py`.
 Make sure to have 'SP500_price.csv' and 'constituents.csv' in the same directory as the applet.

-A live deployment of the app can be found at URL
+A live deployment of the app can be found at http://scarab-investment-research.herokuapp.com

 ## Environment